 Other Factors To Consider

-Again, just as with any other club selection process, lefties need to consider a range of factors.
-The weight of the club as well as the shaft flex is important and is largely related to your swing speed.
+Again, just as with any other club selection process, lefties need to consider various factors.
+The weight of the club and the shaft flex is important and is largely related to your swing speed.
 Slower swingers will want a lighter club and a shaft with more flex.